1.0 License Required

 8.2.2 Sponsors or licensees can obtain Board approval of courses at any time by completing a form approved by the Board and including a course outline with the number of classroom hours showing breakdown of time allotted for each part of course content, the curriculum vitae or resume of the instructor and the appropriate fee set by the Division.
 The completed application will be presented for review at the next regularly scheduled Board meeting.

-8.2.4 Approval of CE automatically expires on September 1, 2002 and every three years thereafter on each September 1.
+8.2.4 Approval of CE automatically expires on September 1, 2002 and every 3 years thereafter on each September 1.
 A sponsor or licensee must reapply for approval as provided in subsection 8.2.2.

-8.3 Licensees shall complete 10 hours of approved CE during each renewal period with the following exceptions - a person licensed less than one year does not need to complete CE at the first renewal; a person licensed one year but less than two years must submit 5 CE hours at the first renewal.
+8.3 Licensees shall complete 10 hours of approved CE during each renewal period with the following exceptions - a person licensed less than 1 year does not need to complete CE at the first renewal; a person licensed 1 year but less than 2 years must submit 5 CE hours at the first renewal.
 Beginning with the licensee’s second renewal, 5 of the 10 CE hours required for renewal must be related to the National Electrical Code.

-8.4 Journeypersons and Apprentice Electricians shall complete 5 hours of approved CE during each renewal period with the following exceptions – a person licensed less than one year does not need to complete CE at the first renewal; a person licensed one year but less than two years must submit 2 CE hours at the first renewal.
+8.4 Journeyperson, residential, and apprentice electricians shall complete 5 hours of approved CE during each renewal period with the following exceptions – a person licensed less than 1 year does not need to complete CE at the first renewal; a person licensed 1 year but less than 2 years must submit 2 CE hours at the first renewal.
 Apprentice training (proof of enrollment in a Board approved apprenticeship program) will count towards CE hours during that licensure period.

 8.5 The Board may consider a waiver of CE requirements or acceptance of partial fulfillment based on the Board’s review of a written request with supporting documentation of hardship.